ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 longer maintained.

-In the old way, the following 'global' variables (which could be overriden on a per monitor basis) defined how ML would work:
+In the old way, the following 'global' variables (which could be overridden on a per monitor basis) defined how ML would work:

 - ``xxx_max_processes`` and ``xxx_max_lock_wait`` that defined semaphore locks for each model (to control parallel memory consumption)